 Don’t Forget To Double Check – Your Hotel Room

 The most common items left behind in hotel rooms used to be jewelry, but times have changed.
-Phone chargers are by far the new most common items left behind.
-After that its clothing, toiletries, eyeglasses, keys, and books.
+Phone chargers and other new technology are by far the most common items left behind.
+After that it’s clothing, toiletries, eyeglasses, keys, and books.